KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 However tests don’t ensure the way how changes are introduced (= the delta).
 That’s why[@orta](https://twitter.com/orta)and I set out to build[danger](http://danger.systems), a tool that allows you to define rules for code changes.
 Some examples:

 * Post test failures right on GitHub so that contributors don’t have to scroll through the CI output
 * Show a warning when certain files get modified
 * Require new tests when more than 20 lines were modified
 * And many[more](http://danger.systems/)

 PR and Run

 This is something you can see in many open source projects, someone takes the time to submit a pull request, the build is failing but the author doesn’t update the PR.
-The reason for that is that there is no GitHub notification when their build fails, so you as a project maintainer now have to be the “bad person” to tell the developer to fix the tests.
+The reason for that is that there is no GitHub notification when their build fails, so you as a project maintainer now have to be the "bad person" to tell the developer to fix the tests.
 That’s time you spend on something, that should be completely automated.
 By using danger, you can have the CI post the test results right on GitHub triggering a GitHub email notification.

 ### Steering the direction